vahtras/git/talk.md

 ---

-### The work cycle
+## The work cycle

-There are three levels, from "lowest"
+There are three levels

 * The work directory
 * The staging area
 * The repository

 ```
 repository (.git)